 Most popular sites that are image heavy use lazy loading to boost website speed and performance.

 In this article, we will show you how to easily lazy load images in WordPress, step by step.

 Why Lazy Load Images in WordPress?

 No one likes slow websites.
-A study conducted by Strangeloop found that a 1 second delay in page load time can lead to 7% loss in conversions, 11% fewer page views, and 16% decrease in customer satisfaction.
+In fact, a performance study found that a single second delay in page load time leads to 7% less conversions, 11% fewer page views, and 16% decrease in customer satisfaction.

-Images take the most time to load on your website compared to anything else.
+Images take the most time to load on your website compared to other web elements.
 If you add a lot of images to your articles, then each image increases your page load time.

-However your images will still be loaded, and it will still affect the overall page load time.
-To overcome this issue, you can delay images by implementing lazy load for images on your website.
+However, your images will still be loaded and affect the overall page load time.
+To overcome this issue, you can delay image loading by implementing lazy load on your website.

 How does lazy loading for images work?

 Instead of loading all your images at once, lazy loading downloads only the images visible on the user’s screen.
 It replaces all other images with a placeholder image or blank space.